avinetworks/ansible-role-docker/README.md

 * RedHat 7
 * Fedora 24
 * Fedora 23
+* Fedora 26
+* Fedora 27
+* Fedora 29
 * OracleLinux 7
 * Ubuntu 14.04
 * Ubuntu 16.04

 ## Requirements

-This role requires Ansible 2.0.0 or higher.
+This role requires Ansible 2.4 or higher.
 Requirements are listed in the metadata file.

 If you rely on privileage escalation (e.g. `become: true`) with this role, you will need Ansible 2.2.1 or higher to take advantage of this issue being fixed: https://github.com/ansible/ansible/issues/17490